-Here are the 2017 FHA Guidelines in qualifying for a FHA Loan During And After Chapter 13 Banrkuptcy
+Here are the HUD Guidelines in qualifying for an FHA Loan During And After Chapter 13 Bankruptcy:

-- FHA Borrowers can qualify for a FHA Loan during a FHA Chapter 13 Bankruptcy one year into the Chapter 13 Bankruptcy repayment plan.
+- Borrowers can qualify for an FHA Loan during Chapter 13 Bankruptcy one year into the Chapter 13 Bankruptcy repayment plan

-- There is no waiting period to qualify for a FHA after a discharged date of a Chapter 13 Bankruptcy.
+- There is no waiting period to qualify for an FHA after a discharged date of a Chapter 13 Bankruptcy

-- Underwriters will want to see that all payments to creditors have been made timely during their Chapter 13 Bankruptcy Repayment Period.
+Underwriters will want to see that all payments to creditors have been made on time during their Chapter 13 Bankruptcy Repayment Period.

 Qualifying For A Mortgage During And After Chapter 13 Bankruptcy

 Not all lenders will do manual underwriting.
 FHA and VA loans are the only two home mortgage program that will allow manual underwriting during the Chapter 13 Bankruptcy repayment period.
 Chapter 13 Bankruptcy does not have to be discharged.
 There is no waiting period after the Chapter 13 Bankruptcy discharged date on FHA and VA loans.